 A record check may be requested by writing the appropriate state agency.
 Both the Michigan State Police and Department of State maintain computer information expressly for this purpose.

 To obtain a Criminal Record Check or information regarding your Criminal History, contact the following:

 Lansing MI 48909

 To obtain a Driving (Traffic) Record contact:

 Lansing MI 48918

 Once you receive complete record checks, you will be able to contact the appropriate police agency or Court listed on the records to obtain case specific information.
-The criminal history record check request form is also available.

 Payments for fines and court costs may be made in cash, money order or credit card (MasterCard, VISA or Discover).
 Bonds may be posted for a defendant in cash only and must be placed in the name of the defendant.
 Personal checks are no longer accepted.
 Learn more about payment information.